 Best Overall: OXO Good Grips Cold Brew Coffee Maker

 OXO's Good Grips Cold Brew Coffee Maker is versatile, easy-to-use, and relatively small space-friendly—making it a worthwhile buy for cold brew novices and experts alike.
 Simply fill the brewer with coffee grounds, add water to the rainmaker, and let the coffee maker work its magic.
 Within 12–24 hours, you’ll have 32 ounces of delicious cold brew.
 And when you’re finished, you can nest the pieces inside each other for compact storage.

-Best Budget: Takeya Cold Brew Coffee Maker
+Best Budget: Takeya Patented Deluxe Cold Brew Iced Coffee Maker

 The Takeya Cold Brew Coffee Maker is a cold brew maker and a pitcher in one.
 Simply add 14-16 tablespoons of your favorite ground coffee to the fine-mesh diffuser, fill the pitcher with 32 ounces of cold water, and attach the airtight lid.
 Then just shake the coffee maker well and pop it in the fridge—within 36 hours, you’ll have a cold brew worth indulging in.
 And since the coffee maker doubles as a pitcher, you’ll have an easy way to serve your just-made drink, too.

 Best Splurge: KitchenAid Brushed Stainless Steel Cold Brew Coffee Maker